Themefic-Team/tourfic/readme.txt

 * Dynamic Location Search based on OpenStreetMap on Option Panel (Coming Soon)
 * Dynamic Location Search based on Google Maps on Option Panel (Coming Soon)

-Plus, a range of key features which makes Tourfic as the Ultimate Travel Booking WordPress plugin.
+Plus, a range of key features which makes Tourfic as the Excellent Travel Booking WordPress plugin.

 = 🎉  CAR RENTAL / RENT A CAR SYSTEM =
 * Unlimited Cars with Photo Gallery